abvogel/Microsoft.Xrm.DevOps.Data/README.md

 # Microsoft.Xrm.DevOps.Data
 This library provides an easy way to generate **filtered** data compatible with the Configuration Data Migration Tool.
 These zip files can be used to push specific records between Dynamics 365 environments using the Dynamics 365 Package Deployer.

+* 118 unit tests providing 100% code coverage.
+Since launch, test driven development has resulted in 0 known bugs and allowed new features to be added with high confidence.
+Driven by FetchXML which supports all CRM importable field types, including many to many relationships and rarely used CRM types (e.g. double).
+Because it uses FetchXML, filtered queries can be generated using CRM Advanced Find, or XrmToolbox's Fetch Builder for easy setup and verification.
+* Native commands to generate, extend, merge, and subtract data packages from a saved file or live system.
+This provides the capability of comparing environments as well as generating delta packages which substantially reduces deployment risk and time.
+* Is 100% compatible with the Microsoft Configuration Migration Data Deployer generated XML files and import/export commands.
+Unit tests often compare library results against real Microsoft results verifying not just schema compatibility but format equivalence.
+* Extended capabilities by having default values set where users often experience problems.
+This means records will by default be compared against records of the same guid, not the name field, and that plugins will by default be disabled for releases.
+These can be changed as necessary, but substantially reduce testing and deployment issues.
+* Behind the scenes algorithms that keep your entities, fields, and values ordered the same between runs.
+Checking data changes into source control and comparing results now makes sense as the delta is an actual delta between environments, not output formats.

 # Microsoft.Xrm.DevOps.Data.PowerShell
 This wrapper uses the Microsoft.Xrm.DevOps.Data library providing a simple PowerShell interface.